Free rapid tests are about to roll out in the U.S. In other countries, they’re already part of daily life.

 Antigen tests are also easy to find at local supermarkets and drugstores in Singapore, where 20-packs cost about $67.

 “We’re flooded with antigen tests.
 Drugstores, supermarkets — there are boxes and boxes all over the place,” said John Lee, 50, an American living in Singapore.
-He said friends back in the States have jokingly asked if he wouldn’t mind sending over a few packs.
+He said friends back in the States have jokingly asked if he would not mind sending over a few packs.

-While people in Singapore need to be vaccinated to do most things — like going to the mall or a coffee shop — he said locals use the antigen tests when they are aren’t feeling well and when they are traveling.
+While people in Singapore need to be vaccinated to do most things — like going to the mall or a coffee shop — he said locals use the antigen tests when they are not feeling well and when they are traveling.
 After he returned from the States this month, his family of four had to do a series of PCR and antigen tests, including about 16 self-administered tests over the course of a week.
 In some cases, they had to go into a physical center so officials could supervise the testing.

 Home tests are helping India through its third wave